rootfinlay/rootfinlay/README.md

 ✍️ &nbsp;In my free time, I cycle, rock climb and solve internet puzzles.\
 💬 &nbsp;Feel free to reach out to me with any inquiries, ideas or suggestions.\
 ✉️ &nbsp;You can shoot me an email at finlay.business@protonmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://rootfinlay.github.io/CV.pdf) for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack